-The application of AASB10 by Abacus results in the consolidation of Abacus Hospitality Fund, Abacus Diversified Income Fund II and Abacus Wodonga Land Fund (the "Group").
-This is due to the combination of Abacus' role as responsible entity, variable returns arising from its collective equity and loan investments in these funds, and certain guarantees.
+The application of AASB10 by Abacus results in the consolidation of Abacus Hospitality Fund and Abacus Wodonga Land Fund (the "Group").
+This is due to the combination of Abacus' role as responsible entity, variable returns arising from its collective equity and loan investments in these funds.

 AGHL has been identified as the parent entity of the Group.
-The financial reports of the Group for the year ended 30 June 2017 comprise the consolidated financial reports of AGHL and its controlled entities, AT and its controlled entities, AGPL and its controlled entities, AIT and its controlled entities, ASOL and its controlled entities, Abacus Hospitality Fund and its controlled entities, Abacus Diversified Income Fund II and its controlled entities and Abacus Wodonga Land Fund.
+The financial reports of the Group for the year ended 30 June 2018 comprise the consolidated financial reports of AGHL and its controlled entities, AT and its controlled entities, AGPL and its controlled entities, ASOL and its controlled entities, ASPT and its controlled entities, Abacus Hospitality Fund and its controlled entities and Abacus Wodonga Land Fund.

-The principal activities of Abacus that contributed to its earnings during the course of the year ended 30 June 2017 included:
+The principal activities of Abacus that contributed to its earnings during the year ended 30 June 2018 included:

-- investment in self-storage, office, retail and industrial properties to derive rental and fee income; - participation in property and residential developments to derive interest income and development profits.
+- investment in self-storage, office, retail and industrial properties to derive rental and management and other fee income; and - participation in property and residential developments to derive interest income and development profits.